To propose a course in the Summer or Winter Session, please discuss the possibility with your chairperson or school director.

 - For winter classes, it is only necessary for you to let us know of your classroom assignment.

 To request a change in class time, you should first discuss the matter with your department.
-Class times require the approval of Charles Jermy, associate dean and director of Summer/Winter Session.
+Class times require the approval of Charles Jermy, senior associate dean and director of Summer/Winter Session.
 Please have your department's representative contact Ruby D. Brown (607.255.6627) with your request.

 Information about course changes is updated regularly and is available at all registrations held in 260 Day Hall and/or in B20 Day Hall.